NavinShrinivas/LearnThings/Rust-FastPaced/readme.md

 let x: Option<i32> = Some(31);
 let _y = x+34; //Gives error, cant add Option and i32
 ```
-That is hwo rust makes sure that a null reference can never happen, Option is more like indicating that a variable can be of typer None, meaning before you can do any operation on it some check have to be done.
+That is how rust makes sure that a null reference can never happen, Option is more like indicating that a variable can be of type None, meaning before you can do any operation on it some check have to be done.
 If the variable is not of type option is can never be None.
 > Note : None is analougous to NULL is other subject, but ofc better.
 - This is where we get `match` to help us, NOTE : match has to be exhaustive at all times or have _ arm.
 Using match with Options :
 ```rs